Chart Color Schemes

 Guanaba - Springbrook is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Guanaba-Springbrook's dwelling structure, as per the latest Census, consisted of 97.2% houses and 2.8% other dwellings.
-In comparison, Non-Metro Qld had 96.1% houses and 3.9% other dwellings.
-Home ownership in Guanaba-Springbrook was 37.5%, with mortgaged dwellings at 50.1% and rented ones at 12.3%.
+Guanaba - Springbrook's dwelling structures, as per the latest Census, consisted of 97.2% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 96.1% houses and 3.9% other dwellings.
+Home ownership in Guanaba - Springbrook was 37.5%, with mortgaged dwellings at 50.1% and rented ones at 12.3%.
 The median monthly mortgage repayment was $1,829, lower than Non-Metro Qld's average of $1,950.
-The median weekly rent figure was $375, compared to Non-Metro Qld's $410.
-Nationally, Guanaba-Springbrook's mortgage repayments were lower at $1,829, while rents were comparable at $375.
+Weekly rent was recorded at $375, compared to Non-Metro Qld's $410 and the national average of $375 for rents.
+Nationally, Guanaba - Springbrook's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing